History of the Jews in the Netherlands: Jewish Renewal

 Jewish Renewal was first introduced in the Netherlands in the 1990s by Carola de Vries Robles.
 HaMakor – Center for Jewish Spirituality is the current home for Jewish Renewal and is led by Rabbi Hannah Nathans.
 They do not have membership dues and therefore most activities require money paid to participate.

-Education and youth
+Education and youth in the current era

 Jewish schools

 There are three Jewish schools in the Netherlands, all in Amsterdam and affiliated with the Nederlands Israëlitisch Kerkgenootschap (NIK).
 Rosj Pina is a school for Jewish children ages 4 through 12.
 Education is mixed (boys and girls together) despite its affiliation to the Orthodox NIK.
 It is the largest Jewish school in the Netherlands.
 As of 2007, it had 285 pupils enrolled.
 Maimonides is the largest Jewish high school in the Netherlands.
 It had some 160 pupils enrolled in 2005.
 Although founded as a Jewish school and affiliated to the NIK, it has a secular curriculum.
 Cheider, started by former resistance fighter Arthur Juda Cohen, presents education to Jewish children of all ages.
 Of the three, it is the only school with a Haredi background.
 Girls and boys are educated in separate classes.
 The school has some 200 pupils.